joemoose/psiops/docs/playing.md

 ### Applicable Attributes

-The *attribute* that applies to your *action rolls* depends on how you describe the action you're undertaking.
+The *attribute* that applies to your *action rolls* depends on how you describe the action you’re undertaking.
 The attribute that most seems to influence a successful outcome is the one that applies, whether it is STRENGTH, REFLEXES, TACTICS, or WILLPOWER.

 Descriptions of the attributes and how they might be used follow: